Guide II

 Candidate requirements

-• At least 3 years working directly with K-8 students (classroom teaching, coaching, tutoring, camp counseling, or youth program leadership)
+• At least 3 years of experience working directly with K-8 students through teaching, coaching, tutoring, mentoring, camp leadership, or youth programs

-• A specific example you can describe of motivating a K-8 student to a hard goal: the goal, what you did, and the outcome
+• Ability to describe a specific example of motivating a student to achieve a difficult goal, including your approach and the outcome

-• Willingness to let AI handle the instructional content while you focus on motivation and life-skills coaching
+• Excited to let AI deliver academics while you focus on coaching, motivation, and life skills development

-• Legal right to work in the US without visa sponsorship
+• Authorized to work in the United States without current or future visa sponsorship

 Nice to have